c3g/GenPipes_Docs/docs/source/tutorials/tutorial.rst

 Running GenPipes on Cedar or Graham:
 ------------------------------------

 Guillimin, unlike Cedar, Graham and now Mammouth (mp2b), use the PBS scheduler.
-To use GenPipes on Guillimin, don’t forget to add the **“-j pbs”** option (default is -j slurm).
+To use GenPipes on Guillimin, don’t forget to add the **“-j pbs”** option (default is -j Slurm).

 See example below for more details.